Hobart Zoo: 1922

-The original Roberts collection had suffered losses during the time period between the death of Mrs Roberts and the acquiring of the collection by the Hobart City Council.
-The Tasmanian devils that had been at the forefront of the Beaumaris collection were no longer present.
-Only one thylacine was noted, which had been in ill health but recovering due to Reid's care.
+The original Roberts collection had suffered losses during the time between the death of Mrs Roberts and the acquisition of the collection by the Hobart City Council.
+The Tasmanian devils that had been at the forefront of the Beaumaris collection no longer existed.
+Only one thylacine was noted, in ill health but recovering under Reid's care.
 A new pair of Tasmanian devils had been promised to replace those that had died.
-Other animals listed including wallabies, kangaroos, possums as well as varying species of birds were all reported as being in the best of health.
+Other animals listed including wallabies, kangaroos, possums as well as various species of birds were all reported in the best of health.

-In July the Reserves Committee received a report from Curator Reid, after an article in the Illustrated Tasmanian Mail (22 June 1922) alleged animal welfare issues amongst the animals housed at the Roberts property at Battery Point.
-Reid reported that the Tasmanian devils had been disposed of before the Hobart City Council had taken the collection over.
-He had also advised that there had been an aged wallaby which had died, and the 'wolf' (referring to the thylacine) had not had a mate for over two years.
-No wombats were present in the collection, and a squirrel had not had a mate for 18 months.
+In July the Reserves Committee received a report from Curator Reid, after an article in the Illustrated Tasmanian Mail (22 June 1922) alleged poor animal welfare amongst those housed at the Roberts property at Battery Point.
+Reid reported that the Tasmanian devils had been disposed of before the Hobart City Council had received the collection.
+He also advised that an aged wallaby had died, and the 'wolf' (referring to the thylacine) had not had a mate for over two years.
+No wombats were in the collection, and a squirrel had not had a mate for 18 months.
 He had also destroyed what was termed as a 'native cat' (quoll).
-48 animals were noted as being in the collection on 19 April 1922, with further additions bringing the total to 54 animals, by Reid in his report to the Reserves Committee.
-100 birds were also present in the collection.
+48 animals were counted in the collection on 19 April 1922, with further additions bringing the total to 54 animals.
+Reid reported to the Reserves Committee that 100 birds were also in the collection.

-During late August a large wedgetail eagle, caught in a rabbit trap, was captured in Pyengana, Tasmania, by a representative of the Nestlé Milk Company.
-The bird of prey was then sent to Hobart for addition to the zoo, where it was cared for by Curator Reid.
+During late August a large wedgetail eagle, caught in a rabbit trap, was captured in Pyengana, Tasmania by a representative of the Nestlé Milk Company.
+The bird of prey was sent to Hobart for addition to the zoo, where it was cared for by curator Reid.

-In September members of the public gave the future zoo a pair of Tasmanian devils, as well as black and grey possums.
+In September members of the public gave the new zoo a pair of Tasmanian devils, as well as black and grey possums.